itinstructor/OregonTrailAdventure/README.md

 3. Yonatan Getachew (Yogetachew)
 4. Josiah Andrews (siahdrews)

+# Story
+Imagine you're going on a long adventure, like a big trip.
+In this game, you need to be healthy and travel a long distance.
+You start with 100 points of health.
+The goal is to travel 1000 miles without losing all your health.

+You have three things you can do:

+1. **Continue on your journey**: This means you keep going forward on your adventure.
+Sometimes, you'll travel a little, but it might make you a bit less healthy.

+2. **Rest**: This is like taking a break.
+It helps you feel better and become healthier.

+3. **Quit**: If you want to stop the game, you can choose to quit.

+Your job is to make choices and try to travel the whole 1000 miles without running out of health.
+If you run out of health, you lose the game.
+If you make it to 1000 miles with some health left, you win!

+So, just remember, keep an eye on your health, make choices, and try to go on this adventure as far as you can.
+Good luck!

 # Plan of Attack
 Certainly, let's create a simple text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
 We'll create a basic structure with a `main.py` as the menu system and six separate class files for different stops along the way.
 Here's an overview: